-Air Emissions Guide for r Air Force Stationary Sources THE EIMISSIONS GUIDE TO 7111 1 Orec Stationary Sources This page was intentionally left blank.
-This page was intentionally left blank.
+Air Emissions Guide for Air Force Sta tionary Sources 3

+•

+This page e was intention allv left blank.

+.
+1 J

 24.0 WELDING (WELD)

 Welding operations may be performed at various maintenance, transportation, and CE shops on DAF installations.
 It is the process by which items are joined by melting the parts at the points of contact while simultaneously introducing molten metal from a consumable electrode that forms a strong bond once cooled.
 There are several types of welding processes such as oxy-fuel welding, arc welding, brazing, soldering, and thermal cutting; however, electric arc welding is by far the most common process.
 Electric arc welding operations also have the greatest potential for emissions and are the only type of welding operations for which the EPA has issued EFs.
 Therefore, electric arc welding is typically the only type of welding operations addressed in an AEI.